VedShh/BlueStampEngineeringProject/index.md

 **Figure 10: This is a photo of all 3 exercises I used in my model.
 (See at the bottom of the page for the source)**

 The best way to continue was to record new data and redesign the architecture for my model.
 I chose 4 new classes based on exercises: full bow, arm circle, lateral raise, and idle(regular movement) (see Figure 10 above).
-I collected more data roughly 10 minutes total after splitting all the data, and got a fully trained model with 100% training accuracy (see Figure 9) and 97% test accuracy.
+I collected more data roughly 10 minutes total after splitting all the data, and got a fully trained model with 99% training accuracy and 97% test accuracy (see Figure 9).
 After this, for some reason, when I tried deploying my model onto my embedded device (Arduino Nano 33 BLE Sense) the predictions were random.
 This took a lot of time to troubleshoot and fix.

 ![TrainingRate](dataStuff.png)

-**Figure 9: This is a picture of my finished training model and the training accuracy.**
+**Figure 9: This is a picture of my finished machine learning model.
+In the top right, you can see I collected 9 minutes of data in roughly 3 seconds splits: which amounts to roughly 300 data samples.
+At the bottom of the picture, you will see my 99 percent training accuracy (seen data) along with some hyperparameters(referenced later on).
+In the top left you can see my 97% test accuracy, which is on unseen data.**

 Once I could deploy my model, I coded the OLED so it shows the label and its prediction of how accurate it is.
 This display refreshes every 2 seconds.
 In my code, I first found out the highest prediction that the model outputs (ex: idle: 0.996) - then it stores that value into a variable.
 Once I find the highest value then I print out that value along with the label that the value is associated with (see Figure 8).